D2D Assisted Multi-antenna Coded Caching: beamforming complexity analysis

-Although we have considered \ac{D2D} transmissions to increase the per-user rate, \ac{D2D} also has significant positive side effects on beamformer complexity.
-In this section, we investigate the effects of \ac{D2D} transmissions in computational complexity for the general case.
-In~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}, it is shown that the number of \ac{MAC} conditions and quadratic terms in the SINR constraints dominate the complexity of the \ac{DL} beamformer design.
-To this end, we first introduce two boundaries for the number of \ac{MAC} conditions, then discuss the effects of \ac{D2D} on the beamformer design complexity. \begin{theorem} Considering $i$ D2D groups of size $\tau+1$ and $m$ total number of subfiles delivered through D2D groups of size less than $\tau+1$, the minimum number of \ac{MAC} conditions for the \ac{DL} phase is
+In this section, we investigate the effects of D2D transmissions in computational complexity for the general case.
+Authors in~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18} show that the number of MAC conditions and quadratic terms in the SINR constraints dominates the complexity of the DL beamformer design.
+Thus, we first introduce two boundaries for the number of MAC conditions, then discuss the effects of D2D on the beamformer design complexity.

+\begin{theorem} Considering $i(\tau+1)+m$ subfiles are delivered {via D2D transmissions}, among which $i(\tau+1)$ subfiles are delivered through D2D groups with size $(\tau+1)$, the number of MAC conditions for the DL phase is lower bounded by:

 where